nodejs/community-committee/COLLABORATOR_GUIDE.md

  - [Involving the Community Committee Members](#involving-the-community-committee-members)

-This document contains information for Collaborators of the Node.js Community Committee project regarding maintaining the code, documentation and issues.
+This document contains information for Collaborators of the Node.js Community Committee regarding maintaining the code, documentation and issues.

 Collaborators should be familiar with the guidelines for new contributors in [CONTRIBUTING.md](./CONTRIBUTING.md) and also